Death of Shazia Masih: Trial

 Following a media outcry, the police arrested Chaudhry Naeem, his son Yasir, sister-in-law and daughter-in-law.
 They were initially charged by the police with illegally employing a minor, physical torture of a child and murder.

 However, soon there was an outcry from members of the Lahore Bar Association (LBA), of which Naeem had earlier served as President.
 The LBA alleged that the police was harassing an Advocate member of the LBA.
 They announced a boycott of court proceedings to protest the arrest of a member of the Bar Association.

-Naeem in his statement to the police alleged that Shazia was misbehaving in Naeem's home.
+Naeem in his statement to the police alleged that Masih was misbehaving in his home.
 He charged her with taking food from the family's refrigerator without permission.

-While the first autopsy report and statements from doctors at Jinnah Hospital alleged physical torture and abuse, a subsequent autopsy report claimed that Shazia died of cardiopulmonary arrest.
-A toxicology reported that Shazia died of sepsis or blood poisoning.
-Yet another medical report presented at trial stated that Shazia died of a skin disease.
+While the first autopsy report and statements from doctors at Jinnah Hospital alleged physical torture and abuse, a subsequent autopsy report claimed that Masih died of cardiopulmonary arrest.
+A toxicology reported that Masih died of sepsis.
+Yet another medical report presented at trial stated that Masih died of a skin disease.

-Later, the media reported that Shazia's family had been paid PKR 10,000 at the time of her employment with Chaudhry Naeem's family.
-After Shazia's death gathered media attention, her family was offered PKR 500,000 and a house by Naeem.
+Later, the media reported that Masih's family had been paid PKR 10,000 at the time of her employment with Chaudhry Naeem's family.
+After Masih's death gathered media attention, her family was offered PKR 500,000 and a house by Naeem.
 Chaudhry Naeem alleged that Bashir Masih filed charges against him because Naeem had refused Bashir's request for money.
-He further alleged that Shazia was mentally retarded.
+He further alleged that Shazia Masih was mentally retarded.
 He claimed that he wanted Bashir to take his daughter back home, but Bashir had refused.
 As a result, Pakistan's Human Rights Activists distanced themselves from the case.

-Shazia's step-father was paid PKR 500,000 in compensation before the trial and did not testify.
+Masih's step-father was paid PKR 500,000 in compensation before the trial and did not testify.
 During trial, the prosecution did not present the original autopsy report from the Jinnah Hospital.
-Instead a different medical report was presented which said that Shazia Masih died of a skin disease.
+Instead a subsequent medical report was presented which said that Shazia Masih died of a skin disease.
 Naeem and his family was acquitted as a result, since this report indicated that she died of natural causes.

-Shazia's mother and step-father separated after the trial.
+Masih's mother and step-father separated after the trial.